bspeice/speice.io/_posts/2019-02-06-stacking-up.md

 tags: [rust, understanding-allocations]
 ---

-`const` and `static` are perfectly fine, but it's very rare that we know at compile-time about either values or references that will be the same for the duration of our program.
-Put another way, it's not often the case that either you or your compiler knows how much memory your entire program will need.
+`const` and `static` are perfectly fine, but it's relatively rare that we know at compile-time about either values or references that will be the same for the duration of our program.
+Put another way, it's not often the case that either you or your compiler knows how much memory your entire program will ever need.

 However, there are still some optimizations the compiler can do if it knows how much memory individual functions will need.
 Specifically, the compiler can make use of